-If you are American Indian and are interested in the natural world and Native culture, you should consider joining our team of Native research scientists, educators and physicians on a scientific and cultural expedition.
-The program provides out-of-the-classroom, hands-on experiences that will strengthen your knowledge of science, medicine and Native cultures.
-We will work with you to build professional and tribal networks in science, medicine and culture.
-Ultimately, you will learn how Native cultures complement the natural world and medicine while creating lifelong, professional networks and friendships.
+If you are an American Indian interested in the natural world, Native culture and connecting with other Natives you should consider joining our team of Native research scientists, educators and physicians on a scientific and cultural expedition.
+The program provides out of the classroom, hands-on experiences that will strengthen your knowledge of science, medicine and Native cultures.
+We will work with you to build professional networks in science, medicine and culture.
+Ultimately, you will experience the coalescing of Native traditions and culture with the natural world, science, and medicine while creating lifelong, professional networks and friendships.
 To this end, the program will provide guidance for your career choices and strengthen your cultural background.
-This year, we plan to explore two unique ecoregions within the Basin and Range Province of North America: Central Basin and Range (Great Basin Desert) and Mojave Basin and Range (Mojave Desert).

-If you are interested in learning about the vertebrate fossils, natural history and Native culture and traditions of the Basin and Range Province of North America, this scientific expedition is for you.
+If you are interested in learning about the vertebrate fossils, natural history and Native culture and traditions, this scientific expedition is for you.
 You may be eligible to earn three hours of college credit.
-The program will run from May 23 – June 3, 2016.
-The deadline for application materials and letter of support is March 15th, 2016 (received).
-Successful participants will be notified by email by April 15, 2016.
+The program will run from May 18 - May 29, 2020.
+The deadline for application materials and letter of support is March 1st, 2020 (received).
+Successful participants will be notified by email shortly thereafter.

 • 18 years of age (minimum)

 • Enrolled member of a federally recognized tribe